bvanrijn/open-fibonacci/.github/CONTRIBUTING.md

 ---

-Thank you so much for contributing.
+Thank you so much for contributing,
 Barend